CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Evaluation

 \paragraph{Results.} In CockroachDB, on average across 10 runs and one hour, \method validates 714.54 test cases while \amoeba exercises 1.85 test cases per second.
 This suggests a \speedfactor performance improvement over \amoeba.
-Note, however, that the throughput results are not directly comparable, as different approaches can find different kinds of issues.
-In addition, testing cardinality estimation is not prone to performance fluctuation, because the cardinality estimation results are not affected by execution time.
+Recall that the throughput results are not directly comparable, as different approaches can find different kinds of issues.
+In addition, \method is immune to performance fluctuation, because the estimated cardinalities are not affected by execution time.
 Therefore, \method yields the same results in different hardware and network environments.